cuberite/Essentials/README.md

-CommandBook
+Essentials
 ===========

-This is a long-term plugin that aims to port CommandBook to MCServer.
+This is a long-term plugin that aims to port most used essentials commands to MCServer.
 Commands already implemented in Core won't be implemented.

 Current commands:
 ---